Terms and Conditions

 University and other scholarships cannot exceed the total cost of attendance.
-This limitation applies to all financial aid regardless of the source and is based on the cost of tuition and fees, room and board, books and supplies, transportation, and personal expenses.
+This limitation applies to all financial aid regardless of the source and is based on the cost of tuition and fees, housing, food, books and supplies, transportation, and personal expenses.
 Scholarships will be adjusted to ensure that this limit is not exceeded.

 The Karsh Office of Undergraduate Financial Support as well as the Offices of Financial Aid for the Graduate and Professional Schools at Duke reserve the right on behalf of the University to review and cancel any award at any time because of changes in financial need, academic status, academic history, academic program, graduation, or program funding.

 All loans, including but not limited to, Federal Direct Loans, Federal Direct PLUS Loans, and private loans, must be approved by the US Department of Education or the lender.
 The amounts shown may be our recommendation only and may be adjusted after the lender completes processing.
 Students must complete all loan requirements such as Entrance Counseling and the Master Promissory Note.